Professor Geoff Crisp

 +61 2 6201 2026

-Mrs Kirsty Dwyer is the Chief Executive, People and Diversity at the University of Canberra.
-Kirsty holds responsibility for the University’s people.
+Mrs Wendy Flint is the acting Chief Executive, People and Diversity at the University of Canberra.
+Wendy holds responsibility for the University’s people.
 The portfolio covers the people and workforce strategy and design, safety and wellbeing, diversity, equity, inclusion and access, talent attraction and retention, engagement and development.